 aScope Broncho Supporting Evidence

 There are many reasons why choosing a single-use bronchoscope is beneficial — to the clinician, to the practice and, ultimately, to the patient.
 Our aScope™ Broncho Evidence Dossier explores the many health outcomes such as contamination and infection, health economics, product performance, and more.
-Just open one of the sections below to review full text and abstracts with links to their initial publication and research.
-If you need clinical evidence for an Ambu product, visit our Clinical Evidence page.
+Open one of the sections below to review full text and abstracts with links to their initial publication and research.

 Select Publication Category